 Our World Coin.
 The crypto con.

 You might be wondering by now, how does Australia National Review skim the pockets of its readers?
-By asking for donations.
+That is done by asking for donations.

 These donations are helping Take Back Our World, a not-for-profit that is going to restore our battered democracies and national sovereignties”.